FreeRangeLobster/Fishtank/README.md

 ##Done
+* Connect power to arduino and communicate from Pi
+* There is no need to expand the SD memory to use the Pi.
+* Wire temperature sensor
 * Test relay board
 * Buy connectors JST connectors 2 poles/3 poles
 * Test waved with the live system.